Applications for this grant are currently closed. Please watch for future funding opportunities.

 - Funding of charitable activity and humanitarian aid, commercial projects, or fund-raising campaigns

 D4.
 Application instructions: Please read carefully and complete each question as instructed.
-Applicants can use the application form which contains all the requested information and is available in the grant package for your convenience.
-Should applicants choose to submit a different format, make sure to read carefully and complete each question as instructed below.
-Omitting any of the requested information may result in it being eliminated from consideration.
+Omitting any of the requested information will delay the review of your proposal and may result in it being eliminated from consideration.

 Applicant’s Contact Information